quiverteam/Engine/README.md

 2. Open createhl2r.bat and compile all in release only (need to change this, as this is dumb as hell, only to compile shadercompiler.exe / .dll)

-3. Install Perl if you haven't (I use strawberry perl: http://strawberryperl.com/ )
+3. Install Perl if you haven't (https://www.perl.org/get.html)

-4. Clone this into your perl lib directory (C:/Strawberry/perl/lib if you use straberry perl): https://github.com/leejo/string-crc32

 4. compile buildallshaders.bat in materialsystem\stdshaders\